thuntran/login-app/README.md

 # Login App

-A basic login application that takes in a phone number, sends a random 6-digit code to the phone number received, and verify whether the access code entered is correct.
+A basic login application that takes in a phone number, sends a random 6-digit code to the phone number received, and verifies whether the access code entered is correct.

 The default mobile country code is +1 (United States).